 Improving the Habitat

-By observing deer behavior from the stand, trail cameras and journaling it all, Perez confirmed that the deer were already crossing the field to get to neighboring agricultural fields after dark.
-He needed to funnel their path and give them a reason to stop in the field and feed early before going to the larger fields.
+By observing deer behavior from the stand, trail cameras and journaling it all, I was able to confirm that the deer were already crossing the field to get to neighboring agricultural fields after dark.
+I needed to funnel their path and give them a reason to stop in the field and feed early before going to the larger fields.
 The answer was pretty simple: A 3-acre food plot in the middle of the field.

-Perez didn’t provide the deer with a large, destination food source that would’ve been harder to hunt and less likely to offer shot opportunities during shooting hours.
-He let the area’s surrounding farms meet that need while he focused on a well-designed kill plot in secure cover.
+You see, I didn’t provide the deer with a large, destination food source that would’ve been harder to hunt and less likely to offer shot opportunities during shooting hours.
+Instead, I let the surrounding farms meet that need while I focused on a well-designed kill plot in secure cover.

 These days, the internet serves up a wealth of information on food plots and companies, like Whitetail Institute, walk you through the process.
 Offering deer a consistent food source has never been easier.
 When looking at a piece of raw land that you want to turn into a trophy buck paradise, don’t agonize if it doesn’t have established food plots.
 With the right mix of tillable land and timber, you can groom the land to hold and grow big bucks with food and sanctuaries.

-Perez dedicated a block of timber to use as a sanctuary.
-Through selective cutting of trees to rid the canopy prohibiting new growth and hinge cutting, Perez gave the bucks a home they could feel safe in during the day.
-After he did the habitat work, he stayed out of the area.
+So, I dedicated a block of timber to use as a sanctuary.
+Through selective cutting of trees to rid the canopy prohibiting new growth and hinge cutting, I gave the bucks a home they could feel safe in during the day.
+After the habitat work was complete, I got out of the area and stayed away.

-Perez’s work to improve the farm, strategically using the lay of the land to his advantage and constantly think of ways he can make it better, is why Big Buck Acres would probably be worth much more than Perez paid for it.
-But the return on investment is just gravy on the mashed potatoes for him.
-Perez loves hunting and growing big, mature and healthy bucks.
-It just so happens, those trail camera photos of big ol’ bucks and the mounts on the wall are attractive to buyers if Perez ever decides to sell.
+Working to improve any farm, strategically using the lay of the land to your advantage and constantly thinking of ways to make it better, is why a place like Big Buck Acres sold for a lot more than I paid for it.
+But the return on investment is just gravy on the mashed potatoes.
+I love hunting and growing big, mature and healthy bucks.
+It just so happens, those trail camera photos of big ol’ bucks and the mounts on the wall were attractive to the buyers when I got ready to sell.